ViennaTools/ViennaPS/docs/process/index.md

 setIntegrationScheme(lsIntegrationSchemeEnum passedIntegrationScheme)
 ```
 Set the integration scheme for solving the level-set equation.
-Possible integration schemes are specified in lsIntegrationSchemeEnum.
+Possible integration schemes are specified in [`viennals::IntegrationSchemeEnum`](https://viennatools.github.io/ViennaLS/namespaceviennals.html#a939e6f11eed9a003a0723a255290377f).

 ---
 ### Set the time step ratio